-Campervan Hire and RV Rental in Bellingham
+Campervan Hire and RV Rentals in Bellingham

-Bellingham may not be the largest city in the state of Washington but it is a major gateway to the outdoor opportunities to be found in the San Juan Islands and the North Cascades, and an easy and short drive by motorhome rental in Bellingham to the cosmopolitan offerings of Seattle and Vancouver across the Canadian border.
+Bellingham may not be the largest city in the state of Washington but it is a major gateway to the outdoor opportunities to be found in the San Juan Islands and the North Cascades, and an easy and short drive by Bellingham motorhome rental to the cosmopolitan offerings of Seattle and Vancouver across the Canadian border.

 Washington’s Great Outdoors

-Moving on in your RV rental in Bellingham, you can move onto Highway 20 to pass through the sharp snow-topped mountains of the North Cascades.
+Moving on in your RV rental, you can move onto Highway 20 to pass through the sharp snow-topped mountains of the North Cascades.
 This scenic route will bring you to the Diablo Lake Boat Tours and onto Winthrop, a western themed town.
 From there you can pass through the Coulee Corridor to Grand Coulee Dam, passing Steamboat Lake State Park, Potholes State Park and the Lake Lenore Caves.

 Explore Rainier and St. Helens by Motorhome Rental

-Moving westward, you will reach the Olympic Peninsula where, with your Bellingham motorhome hire, you will be able to spend the three days it takes to fully explore the UNESCO World Heritage site and the International Biosphere reserve that make up part of the Olympic National Park.
+Moving westward, you will reach the Olympic Peninsula where, with your Bellingham motorhome rental, you will be able to spend the three days it takes to fully explore the UNESCO World Heritage site and the International Biosphere reserve that make up part of the Olympic National Park.